 Every area of The Usual Place is fully accessible being wheelchair-friendly throughout.

-We also offer events hire space with one meeting room and the cafe area available.
-To find out more, please visit our Venue Hire page.
+Also on offer are events hire space with one meeting room and the café area available.

 All the money we make in the café, room and space rental is used to cover business costs in support of our aims.

 We are home to an award-winning Changing Places Toilet.